lawsumisu/ygo-refactor/designs/monsters/dragons.md

 Dragon
 2500/2000
 Reveal the first card you draw each turn.
 If it's a monster card, banish it and this card gains 500 ATK.

+Whirlpool Dragon
+WATER
+Dragon
+2500/2000
+During your Standby Phase, shuffle your hand into your deck, then draw that many cards.